if writer is synonymous with loner

 Princess has performed on street corners and living rooms, open mics and parking lots.
 She’ll tell you she just enjoys the opportunity to read her poetry, to listen to other people read theirs, to fellowship and mingle with people she might not otherwise meet.

-Princess released her first album of poetry entitled Not A Storybook <3, an a cappella album filled with some of her earlier works.
-She also self-published a chapbook entitled faith move muscle.
+Princess released her first album of poetry entitled Not A Storybook <3, an a cappella album filled with some of her earlier work.
+She also self-published a chapbook called faith move muscle.
 In 2013, she competed in her first national poetry competitions, including the Women of the World Poetry Slam and the National Poetry Slam Championships as a member of the 2013 Dallas Poetry Slam Team.